bugltd/ComfyLab-Pack/README.md

 > More information in the [XY Plot node reference](./wiki/node%20reference/xy%20plot/) and the [dedicated tutorials](./wiki/tutorials/XY%20Plot/), from simple to advanced.\
 > You can also check the [examples](./wiki/examples/), they will be frequently extended.

-## Output Config - dynamic outputs from a config file
+## Output Config - _dynamic outputs from a config file_

-The `Output Config` nodes allow you to load custom config files, to **dynamically create any number of custom outputs**, that you can later connect to other nodes before executing the workflow.\
+Use the `Output Config` nodes to load custom config files, and **dynamically create any number of custom outputs**, that you can later connect to other nodes before executing the workflow.\
-Very **useful to standardize your workflows**, and keep a collection of configurations / test cases separately.
-Or many more, depending on you specific case...
+Very **useful to standardize your workflows**, and keep a collection of configurations / test cases separately, share them with others... and many other applications.

 <details>
 <summary><strong>Detailed features</strong> <i>(click to show)</i></summary>